myDBR allows you to run reports directly by providing the required information in the request URL. Direct URLs are

 image_formatOverride default image format setting

 lang=language_codeCan be used to override the user's language setting.
 Language code (fi_FI, sv_SE, en_US, etc.) determines the myDBR user interface and used formatting on dates, decimal numbers, etc.

 The following standard parameters cannot be modified by the user:

 p1,p2,p3,...Fixed report parameters not shown to the user if more parameters are asked.
 The number behind the 'p' refers to the order number of the parameter is the report's stored procedure (p2 = stored procedure's fixed second parameter).

 s1,s2,s3,...Fixed report parameters which will be shown to the user if more parameters are asked.
 Otherwise behaves the same as 'p'-parameters.

 hSecurity hash, calculated by myDBR.
-This parameter ensures that the URL is valid, comes from the trusted source.
+This parameter ensures that the URL is valid, comes from a trusted source.

 rreport ID/report procedure name

 srmd5(report procedure name), can be used as an alternative to r-parameter

 mm=folder id for the report

 You can generate a direct access URL by accessing the report inside myDBR and copying the URL.
 If you add '&hdr=0' to the URL, the headers and footers will be omitted.
 Please note that 'u' parameters are user-changeable.
 See 'URL parameters' below.

 To calculate the URL hash by yourself you need to know the URL hash seed value used in the installation.
-To calculate the hash do following:
+To calculate the hash do the following: